 l.
 Avenue and Chase

 m.
-Terlings Parkland
+Woodland to the south of Terlings Park

 n.
 Fiddlers Brook / Lowland Fens

-Community Boundary designations (as defined in Fig. 20) identify the extent of the existing settlements of Eastwick, Gilston and Hunsdon, including clusters of scattered buildings which form part of these communities.
-Development proposals will be required to protect the integrity of the community within these areas, maintaining their setting and distinctiveness.
-Proposals should demonstrate how impacts on existing communities will be managed.
+Community Boundary designations (as defined in Fig. 12) identify the extent of the existing settlements of Eastwick, Gilston and Hunsdon, including clusters of scattered buildings which form part of these communities.
+Development proposals will be required to protect the integrity of the community within these areas and proposals should demonstrate how impacts on existing communities will be managed.

-Important views across open fields and from other vantage points should be protected, with land retained in agricultural use or presenting an appropriate natural greenspace setting (Fig. 21), to ensure that the image of villages within the countryside is retained.
-Key views include:
+The preparation of Village Masterplans should involve consultation with the local community on locally cherished views (identified in Fig. 14):

 A. Long distance view from the Hunsdon Plateau / Hunsdon Lodge Farm looking south

 B. Long distance view from Harlow, marking the transition from urban to village setting